Voice of Korea: German

+All German broadcasts are transmitted from Kujang.

 Japanese

-All Japanese broadcasts are transmitted from Kujang, except 621 kHz and 6070 kHz broadcasts, which are transmitted from Chongjin-Ranam and Kanggye respectively.
+All Japanese broadcasts are transmitted from Kujang, except for broadcasts on 621 kHz and 6070 kHz, which are transmitted from Chongjin-Ranam and Kanggye respectively.

+KCBS (Korean)

+All broadcasts are transmitted from Kujang.
+Broadcasts follow a more KCBS-like format, but these broadcasts start without the Song of General Kim Il Sung and Song of General Kim Jong Il except on special occasions.

 Russian

 All Russian broadcasts are transmitted from Kujang.